 Mitral valve stenosis occurs when this valve in the heart does not allow the appropriate amount of blood through.
 If blood cannot efficiently move through the arteries insufficient blood is supplied to the brain and increased chance of clotting occurs.
 Some symptoms of aortic valve stenosis is shortness of breath and fatigue.
 Rheumatic fever is the leading cause of this heart malfunction and generally occurs in childhood, though the effects may not be evident until later in life.
 Treatment options are available unless the damage is so great that tissue is permanently damaged.
 Extensive testing is available in order to provide this information.

 Symptoms of this disease also include swollen feet or ankles, fluttering heartbeat, frequent respiratory infections, persistent coughing, and even chest pain (though this is rare).
 Untreated symptoms can lead to congestive heart failure due to the over exertion of the respiratory and cardiac systems of the body.
 Regular testing for problems such as a heart murmur, lung congestion, arrhythmias, pulmonary hypertension, and blood clots are important to any person who has a family history of cardiac problems.
-Everyone else should be examined if a problem occurs, but most insurance companies wont cover tests just to be sure.
-Preventative testing usually only applies to family conditions and those recognized but the surgeon general as overall risks.
+Preventative testing usually only applies to family with a history of conditions.
 Seemingly unrelated symptoms include heart murmur, lung congestion, arrhythmias, pulmonary hypertension, and blood clots.

 The causes of this disease are all connected to the weakening of the heart chambers.
 This can be caused by infection, disease, or genetic disposition.
 One of the major underlying causes of mitral valve stenosis is a childhood disease called rheumatic fever.
 With the onset of this disease the respiratory and cardiac functions are disabled for life in one way or another.
 At the very least a person experiences lower immune function due to the damage of these systems.
 In addition, the mitral valve can individually be damaged due to the intensity of the disease causing a thickening of leaflets or complete fusion of the valve.
 Either of these actions causes a weakening in the function of the valve thus presenting the threat of disease.
 Another way aortic valve stenosis is caused is by blood clots and tumors that can block the passageway.
 Knowing all the details of ones family history prepares a person for possible encounters with this disease.
 Congenital heart defects raise a person’s risk incredibly, but nevertheless the disease is contracted by infection or the onset of other diseases.